Freddsle/fedRBE/docs/how_to_guide.md

   smpc: True  # Recommended to set to True
   min_samples: 2  # Minimum number of samples to include a feature
   position: 1   # position of the client (first, second, third, etc.)
-  reference_batch: ""  # if True, this client is used as the reference batch
+  reference_batch: ""  # Leave empty to use the last client in positional order as the reference
 ```

 For more details on the `config.yml` parameters, see the [app README](https://freddsle.github.io/fedRBE/batchcorrection/#configuration-configyml).